Plan

 |

-Entity (field TRANTYPE) |
+| Entity (TRANTYPE) |

-The specific entity or type of transaction that needs to be actioned to deliver the design or production "change" that's needed.
+The specific entity or type of transaction to action to deliver the design or production change that's needed.
 The list of entities is defined in the 2039 local menu. |

-Action (field ACTIONID) |
+| Action (ACTIONID) |

-The task or action that needs to be performed on the associated entity to successfully deliver the required design or production "change".
-For example, you might select the action "Disassemble" if the associated entity is "Work orders" and this task is a prerequisite for a replacement component.
+The task or action to perform on the associated entity to successfully deliver the design or production change needed.
+For example, you might select the action Disassemble if the associated entity is Work order and the task is a prerequisite for a replacement component.
 The list of entities is defined in the 2032 local menu. |

-Complete by (field COMPLETEDATE) |
+| Complete by (COMPLETEDATE) |

-The date this task needs to be completed by.
 The date for the final task in your plan should equate to the deadline for delivery.
-Your final scheduled completion date is essential to delivering a successful "change". |
+Your final scheduled completion date is essential to delivering a successful change.

-Actioner (field ACTIONER) |
+| Actioner (ACTIONER) |

 The Sage X3 user that needs to take ownership of the task or action assigned.
-This user will be responsible for delivering the assigned task in full by the required date.
-Select the code of the Sage X3 user who will be responsible for delivering the requirement.
-The query displays each user's Role and Department if appropriate values are defined in the user parameters CCMROLE–Role (TC chapter, CCM group) and CCMDEPT–Department (TC chapter, CCM group).
-They'll receive confirmation by email after the high level plan is complete, if the folder level parameter CCMEMAILAC–Email actioner (TC chapter, CCM group) is set.
-The email contains a uniform resource locator (URL) to the plan.
-If you've assigned yourself as the actioner, you will not receive a notification email. |
+The user will be responsible for delivering the assigned task in full by the required date.
+Select the code of the user responsible for delivering the requirement.
+The query displays each user's Role and Department if appropriate values are defined in the CCMROLE–Role (TC chapter, CCM group) and CCMDEPT–Department user parameters (TC chapter, CCM group).
+They'll receive confirmation by email after the high level plan is complete, if the folder level CCMEMAILAC–Email actioner parameter (TC chapter, CCM group) is set.
+The email has a URL to the plan.
+Note - tip

-Comment (field COMMENT) |
+| Comment (COMMENT) |

 |